Details of the Always Free Resources

 The Linux operating systems labeled "Always Free Eligible" in the Console are compatible with Always Free Compute instances and incur no licensing fees.
 These operating systems are also compatible with paid resources and are available to users of paid accounts.
 To provision a Compute instance with an operating system that is not Always Free-eligible, you must have a paid account or a Free Trial account with available credits.

 See Oracle-Provided Images for more information about the available operating systems.
-For steps to create an -eligible instance, see .
+For steps to create an Always Free-eligible Compute instance, see Tutorial - Launching Your First Linux Instance.

 All tenancies get two Always Free Oracle Autonomous Databases.
-The Autonomous Databases use serverless deployment (meaning Oracle handles the database infrastructure provisioning and maintenance).
+The Autonomous Databases use shared deployment (meaning Oracle handles the database infrastructure provisioning and maintenance).
 For current regional availability, see Always Free Availability.

 - Processor: 1 Oracle CPU processor (cannot be scaled)